Casehero

 1. Prepare the multi-year balance sheets, income statements, and cash flow statements for McPhee Distillers.

-Find attached excel sheets (McPhee Distillers.xlsx).
+Find attached Excel sheets (McPhee Distillers.xlsx).

 All the transactions have been recorded and explained in a yearly journal.

 From the yearly journals, the transactions were pulled into a ledger.
-It summarizes all debits and credits of the individual accounts and calculating the changes within the year.
+It summarizes all debits and credits of the individual accounts and calculates the changes within the year.
 All sales were treated as revenue and paid in cash.

-All costs from Exhibit 3 (e.g., Lease, Salaries & Wages, etc.) were treated as Sales, General, and Administrative expenses (SG&A).
+All costs from Exhibit 3 (e.g., Lease, Salaries, Wages, etc.) were treated as Sales, General, and Administrative expenses (SG&A).

 The Cost of Goods Sold (COGS) was calculated using the first-in, first-out method.
-So barrels from batch 1 were sold before barrels from batch 2 could be sold.
+So, barrels from batch 1 were sold before barrels from batch 2 could be sold.

 Examples:

-On November 15, Elsa produces batch 3 with 100 barrels at a cost per unit of $7,000.
+On November 15, Elsa produced batch 3 with 100 barrels at a cost per unit of $7,000.
 Inventory is debited with $700,000, and Accounts Payable is credited with the same amount.
 However, in this case, the credit on Accounts Payable is carried over as she does not pay it off until 90 days later (so in 2016).

 The changes from the yearly tabs were copied and linked to the Statements tab into the Yearly Ledger changes.
-From there, the figures were fed into the balance sheet, to show the annual Accounts by Asset categories, and into the income statement, which gives the net income for McPhee Distillers to calculate retained.
+From there, the figures were fed into the balance sheet to show the annual Accounts by Asset categories and into the income statement, which gives the net income for McPhee Distillers to calculate retained.

 These figures then go into the Cash Flow statement to show the actual cash flow of Elsa’s business.